AlekseyYuriev/Innowise-Lab-Internship-Level-1-Clever-to-do-list/README.md

 - Vue Router for routing
 - Vuex - official state management library
 - Vuelidate for form validation
-- Firebase - as a set of backend cloud computing services and application development platforms
+- Firebase - as a backend of the app

 The App has the following file structure:

-1. In the <strong>root</strong> folder you can find files that are used to configure and develop the app and index.html file.
+1. In the <strong>root</strong> folder you can find files that are used to configure and develop the app and <strong>index.html</strong> file.
    <br>
 2. <strong>src</strong> folder contains the files of the app including <strong>main.js, App.vue</strong> and several folders: